-From 1 April 2019, businesses with a turnover above the VAT threshold (currently £85,000) will have to keep digital records for VAT purposes and provide this information to HMRC using compatible software.
+From 1 April 2019, businesses with a turnover above the VAT threshold (currently £85,000) now have to keep digital records for VAT purposes and provide this information to HMRC using compatible software.
 The requirements to comply with MTD will remain even if the business turnover subsequently falls below the VAT threshold.

 Who will be affected

-From April 2019, businesses will need to submit VAT returns on a quarterly basis using a ‘designated cloud software package’.
+From April 2019, businesses need to submit VAT returns on a quarterly basis using a ‘designated cloud software package’.
 This is the first stage in the implementation of MTD, which is intended to take the filing of most taxes online in the coming years.

 If you need Making Tax Digital advice or help with cloud accounting, look no further.